fedora-copr/flask-whooshee/README.md

 Entry.query.join(User).whooshee_search('chuck norris', order_by_relevance=25).all()
 ```

-Project is in early alpha stage, documentation and more functionality will be landing soon.
+Project is in early beta stage and is fairly stable.
+However, API may still change before 1.0.0 release.

-Licensed under GPLv2+
+Flask-whooshee is licensed under BSD license.
+Note that up until 0.3.0 it was licensed under GPLv2+.